Refuse and recycling collections

 Bulky waste collection service

 The Council’s bulky waste collection service is currently suspended.
-If you have recently replaced any old furniture items such as beds, drawers or fridge freezers you will need to store these old items somewhere until the service is operational, or or alternatively you can book an appointment to take your items to the Household Waste Recycling Centre in Lytham by visiting www.lancashire.gov.uk.
-Please note you cannot simply turn up at the tip, you must make a pre-arranged appointment with Lancashire County Council to confirm your time slot.
+If you have recently replaced any old furniture items such as beds, drawers or fridge freezers you will need to store these old items somewhere until the service is operational, or alternatively take your items to the Household Waste Recycling Centre in Lytham.
+Please note that if you are taking household items in a trailer or a van you will need to pre-arrange an appointment by visiting www.lancashire.gov.uk the team will provide you with a time slot.

 The Danfo operated public toilets have now reopened.
 Please remember to follow government advice on social distancing and hand sanitisation when using the facilities.